FNS-Division/cpp-user-guide/docs/models.md

 ### Point-to-point cost function

-The point-to-point cost function is summarized below.
+The point-to-point cost function is summarised below.
 There are added complexities in this cost function due to the presence of additional physical infrastructure, such as retransmission towers and backhaul links - as well as additional one-time and annual license fees.

 | Parameter | Description | Value | Configurable in CPP |
 |------------|-------------|-------|---------------------|